 During the Persian and Hellenistic periods (5th-1stC BC) the site was resettled, perhaps by returnees.
 A large number of ceramics are located on the western hillside.

 The Romans and Byzantines built the impressive walls around the north and east side of the top of the hill, and the structures on the south-western side.

 Avdon was a Crusaders site as well and is referred in a Crusaders document (1220) as part of the territory belonging to the one of the most noble Crusaders families - De Milly - whose center was in the nearby village Mei-liah (Mi'ilya) in the "Kings castle" (Castellum Regis", also Mhlia).
 This family owned 36 villages and farms including the Montfort farm.

 It is also listed in the sites that the Mamlukes permitted the Crusaders to keep during their last years (1260-1291).

 The site remained in ruins in the past 500 years.
-In 1952 a new settlement with the same name (Moshav Avdon) was built 2 KM to the east, and first settled by Jews from Tunis and Iran.
+In 1952 a new settlement with the same name (the agricultural community of Moshav Avdon) was built 2 KM to the east, and first settled by Jews from Tunis and Iran.

 Click on the photos to view in higher resolution...

-On top of the Tell is a beautiful panorama of the Kziv creek valley, a 20KM long valley that starts from the western side of Mount Meiron.
+On top of the hill is a beautiful panorama of the Kziv creek valley, a 20KM long valley that starts from the western side of Mount Meiron.
 The photo below is the view towards the east.
-The modern settlement "New" Avdon is seen on the left background.
+The "New" Avdon is seen on the left background.

 As seen on the photo, the eastern slope is covered by traces of ruins.